Check out the Youtube channel

 However, this is just a reminder.
 As business owners, I think we are so focused on moving forward and being optimistic, that we become too trusting, or forget about protecting ourselves.
 I guess it’s human nature too, to think that bad things happen to other people but never to us.

 Anyway, I’m back home, and I will return to making videos and writing posts soon.
-If you feel like helping me get back on my feet, you can send me a tip.

 Stay safe.